CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 - temporal coherence
 - continuous relational flow

-These structures allow the framework to analyze cognitive machines in ways that PID, MPC, and symbolic planning cannot.
+These structures allow the framework to analyze cognitive systems in ways that PID, MPC, and symbolic planning cannot.

-If this is correct, then the framework is new in the history of analysis, understanding, control, robotics, and cognitive architecture.
+**If this is correct, then the framework is new in the history of analysis, understanding, control, robotics, and cognitive architecture.**

 ---